Skip to content

 When code generation is cheap, engineering leverage moves from authorship to specifying intent and governing humans, agents, tools, and evidence gates.

 It is a destination, not a default.
-The conditions are specific and the failure modes are sharp — read When This Backfires before adopting it as a generic prescription.
+Read when this backfires before adopting it as a generic prescription.

 Three conditions make the intent-centric posture economically defensible:

 • Repeated or fanned-out generation.
-A single one-shot task does not recoup the cost of authoring a precise intent specification plus an evidence-gate harness.
-The investment pays off when agents iterate or fan out across many runs — the same boundary Spec Complexity Displacement identifies for spec-driven development.
+A one-shot task does not recoup the cost of an intent specification plus an evidence-gate harness.
+The investment pays off when agents iterate or fan out — the boundary Spec Complexity Displacement identifies for spec-driven development.

 • Verification capacity exists.
-The team must have, or be willing to build, mechanical evidence gates — tests, schemas, linters, security scans, automated review — that catch bug classes rather than relying on individual review judgment.
-Without that scaffold, "oversight" becomes ceremonial.
+The team must have, or build, mechanical evidence gates — tests, schemas, linters, security scans, automated review — that catch bug classes rather than rely on review judgment.
+Without that scaffold, "oversight" is ceremonial.

-• Reviewers can evaluate generated output.
-Junior teams without the experience to assess agent output against an intent specification produce a rubber-stamp checkpoint — the failure mode already named for the merge button (Empowerment Over Automation).
+• Reviewers can evaluate output.
+Junior teams that cannot assess agent output against a spec produce a rubber-stamp checkpoint — the failure mode already named for the merge button (Empowerment Over Automation).

-This is the same mechanism Martin Fowler named "rigor relocation" — engineering discipline does not vanish, it moves to constraint design, verification systems, and intent specification (see the project-internal treatment in Rigor Relocation).
+This is the mechanism Martin Fowler named "rigor relocation" — discipline does not vanish, it moves to constraint design, verification systems, and intent specification (Rigor Relocation).
 Intent-centric engineering names where the rigor relocates: the layer above authorship.

-The causal reason this shift is more than relabeling is enforcement locality.
-A precise intent specification fixes the acceptance region at the point an agent generates output; an evidence gate fires at the moment of decision, not after the output has propagated through review.
-LangChain demonstrated the magnitude of the effect empirically — a coding agent improved from Terminal Bench 2.0 rank 30 to rank 5 with no model change, only harness investment in pre-completion checklists, loop detection, and structured verification (LangChain).
-The same engineering instinct previously applied to code is now applied to the layer that produces and verifies code — the surface changes, the discipline does not.
+The shift is more than relabeling because of enforcement locality.
+An intent specification fixes the acceptance region at the point an agent generates output; an evidence gate fires at the moment of decision, not after output has propagated through review.
+LangChain showed the effect empirically — a coding agent improved from Terminal Bench 2.0 rank 30 to rank 5 with no model change, only harness investment in pre-completion checklists, loop detection, and structured verification (LangChain).

 The skills that gain weight relative to authorship are the ones that compress decisions or make verification mechanical: